 The air quality.
 Vietnam’s air pollution is among the worst in the world.
 At times it can feel like you’ve got chlorine in your eyes.
 Another reason to retreat to air con.

 The people They smile.
 They’re friendly.
 They’re into public napping and setting up hammocks literally anywhere.
 In other words, despite the chaos of the city, Vietnamese people are a relatively chill bunch.

 Also, plus side as a women, cat calling and general annoying male aggression isn’t much of a thing here.
-Perhaps they’ve figured out that yelling at random women on the street isn’t actually going to accomplish anything.
-Bravo, Vietnam.
-Bravo.

 The food Oh, the food.
 If I could eat anything for the rest of my life I think it actually might be Vietnamese food.
 It’s pretty healthy, incorporating lots of vegetables, seafood and leafy greens WHILE STILL TASTING GOOD.
 And, since it’s a tropical climate, fresh fruits galore.
 All at extremely cheap prices (around 3-4 USD for a meal).

 The English Vietnamese people want to learn English and they don’t give you flak if you don’t speak Vietnamese.
 It’s a sad fact for non-English speaking cultures that it’s basically essential to speak English in order to participate in the world’s economy, but Vietnam, the developing country that it is, seems to be embracing that fact well.
 There’s still some language barrier, but not as bad as other places I’ve been to, at least in Ho Chi Minh.

 The cafe scene Coffee to-go isn’t really a thing here.
 In Vietnam, the thing to do is to hang out for hours in cafes, which are everywhere and all have different themes/vibes, ranging from the posh to the obscure.